cs50/explain50.vsix/README.md

 # explain50

-explain50 is a VS Code Extension that utilizes OpenAI's GPT-3.5 model to provide code explanations for learners.
+explain50 is a VS Code Extension that utilizes OpenAI's GPT model (gpt3.5-turbo) to provide code explanations for learners.
 It is designed to help students understand the logic behind different code snippets and provide them with relevant information to enhance their programming knowledge.

 ## Usage
 To use explain50, select a code snippet in your editor and right-click on it.
-Then, click the "Explain highlighted code" option from the context menu. explain50 will generate a natural language description of the code and provide relevant contextual information.
+Next, click the "Explain highlighted code" option from the context menu. explain50 will then generate a natural language description of the code and provide relevant contextual information.

 ## Package and Install Extension

 ```
 npm install
 ./node_modules/vsce/vsce package
-code --install-extension cs50-0.0.1.vsix
+code --install-extension explain50-x.x.x
 ```

-## Requirements
-explain50 requires an OpenAI API key to function.
-You can obtain an API key from the OpenAI website: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).